tkongolo24/miniinvoice/README.md

 ## 🌟 Star History

-If you find MiniInvoice useful, please consider giving it a star on GitHub!
+If you find BillKazi useful, please consider giving it a star on GitHub!

 ```
 ⭐ Star this repository to show your support!